 - abnormalities in the ribs or spine

-To confirm your diagnosis, your doctor may also order additional tests including:
+To confirm your diagnosis, your doctor may also order additional tests.
+These may include:

-Individuals who develop tumors in their jaws will need to have surgery to remove them.
-Symptoms such as mental retardation may be treated through services to improve the person’s capabilities and quality of life.
+People who develop tumors in their jaws will need to have surgery to remove them.
+Symptoms such as intellectual disability may be treated through services to improve the person’s capabilities and quality of life.
 Services can include:

 - special education